-The boundedness results just mentioned provide an important ingredient for constructing moduli spaces.
+The boundedness results just mentioned provide an important ingredient for constructing projective moduli spaces.
 In general, Calabi-Yau varieties do not carry any ``canonical" polarisation.
-To form moduli spaces one needs to take ample divisors with certain properties, eg fixed volume and bounded Cartier index.
+To form moduli spaces one needs to take ample divisors with certain properties, e.g. fixed volume and bounded Cartier index.
 However, to get a compact moduli space one needs to consider limits of such polarised varieties and this causes problems.
-One issue is that the limiting space may not be irreducible any more, that is, one has to consider slc spaces.
-Another problem is that we need these limiting spaces to be bounded in order to get a finite dimensional moduli space.
+One issue is that the limiting space may not be normal any more, that is, one has to consider slc schemes.
+Another problem is that we need these limiting spaces to be bounded in order to get a finite type moduli space.
 The boundedness mentioned in the last paragraph is exactly what we need.
-Thus using the moduli theory of stable pairs we can construct projective coarse moduli spaces for polarised Calabi-Yau pairs with slc singularities (see Theorem \ref{t-moduli-pol-cy}).
-Similarly we can prove existence of projective coarse moduli spaces for polarised Fano pairs with slc singularities (see Theorem \ref{t-moduli-pol-Fano}).